Flying Into Tenerife South Airport? Everything You Need to Know

 When looking for cheap flights to Tenerife South, it’s worth using platforms that show all the best deals in one place.
 After travelling to Tenerife every summer, the best platform in our opinion is:

-• Kiwi.com: It’s very easy to use and trustworthy.
+• Trip.com: It’s very easy to use and trustworthy.

 IMPORTANT

-• Airlines flying to Tenerife are very strict, so be aware of taking additional cabin baggage.
+• Airlines flying to Tenerife are very strict, so be aware of taking additional cabin baggage or anything bigger than the permitted sizes.

 • Booking 2-3 months in advance usually gives the best balance between price and choice.
 Last-minute deals exist, but they’re rare for Tenerife since flights are in high demand year-round.